kumarlabgit/ESL-PSC/README.md

 ## Citation ##
 If you use this software in your research, please cite our paper:

-Allard, J. B., Sharma, S., Patel, R., Sanderford, M., Tamura, K., Vucetic, S., Gerhard, G. S., & Kumar, S. (2024).
-Evolutionary sparse learning reveals the shared genetic basis of convergent traits.
-(Submitted)
+Allard, J.B., Sharma, S., Patel, R., Sanderford, M., Tamura, K., Vucetic, S., Gerhard, G.S. and Kumar, S., 2025.
+Evolutionary sparse learning with paired species contrast reveals the shared genetic basis of convergent traits. bioRxiv.